j256/simplejmx/README.md

 	// create a new JMX server listening on a specific port JmxServer jmxServer = new JmxServer(JMX_PORT);
-	// NOTE: you could also use the platform mbean server: new JmxServer(ManagementFactory.getPlatformMBeanServer());
+	// NOTE: you could also use the platform mbean server:
+	// JmxServer jmxServer = new JmxServer(ManagementFactory.getPlatformMBeanServer());

-	// start our server
+	// start the server
 	jmxServer.start();

 	// create the object we will be exposing with JMX